viromelab/tracespipe/README.md

     -h,     --help            Show this help message and exit,
     -v,     --version         Show the version and some information,
     -f,     --force           Force running and overwrite of files,
+    -flog,  --flush-logs      Flush logs (delete logs),
     -i,     --install         Installation of all the tools,
+    -up,    --update          Update all the tools in TRACESPipe,

     -gmt,   --get-max-threads Get the number of maximum machine threads, -t <THREADS>, --threads <THREADS>